timfayz/elementcss/docs/4_conventions.md

   $button-sm:               50px;
   $button-lg:               150px;
 ```
 As you can every variable has it own namespace/prefix.
 Just make sure that every set of related variables have its own unified namespace/prefix.
 As a rule we set namespace according to filename of components.
-For example component `_grid.scss` contains variables start with `$grid-*` etc.
+For example component `_grid.scss` contains variables all start with `$grid-*` etc.

-TODO:
-- project structure conventions

 ##Why we should follow naming rules and use standardized class prefixes?